Louise-E/SoftTesting_opg1_2023/README.md

 ####- Did TDD help you write some tests you wouldn’t otherwise have thought of?

-It helped me write some extra test to make sure that the code was working as intended.
+It helped me write some additional tests to make sure that the code was working as intended.
 For example checking that 9 would be converted to IX, and not VIIII.